sower-j/modding-guides/migrating-mod-managers.md

 This phase will allow you to keep your Vortex installation and settings intact while testing MO2.

-1. In Vortex, disable all of your mods.
+❗In Vortex, **disable all of your mods**❗.
 This helps make the initial MO2 experience less confusing by ensuring there aren't any extra plugins in the `\Fallout 4\Data` folder.

+   - ***Note: The purge button is the quickest way to have Vortex disable all of your mods*** Alternatively, you can select a mod and press 'CTL + a' to select all of your mods to disable them all at once

 1. In Vortex, navigate to the settings page.